ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ]
 ```

-Locate the `apim-mtls-routing-rule` routing rule and add a reference to the new `mtls-rewrite-rules` rewrite rule set using the following Bicep.
+To link the rewrite rule to the routing rule, locate the `apim-mtls-routing-rule` routing rule and add a reference to the new `mtls-rewrite-rules` rewrite rule set using the following Bicep:

 ```bicep
 rewriteRuleSet: {